Selma Kurz: Last years

-In 1910, Selma Kurz married the noted gynecologist, Joseph Halban (1876–1937), a professor at Vienna University, who later was knighted by the Austrian Emperor, becoming Ritter Joseph von Halban.
+In 1910, Selma Kurz married the gynecologist, Joseph Halban (1876–1937), a professor at Vienna University, who later was knighted by the Austrian Emperor, becoming Ritter Joseph von Halban.
 With him she had two children, Désirée (1912–1996) and Georg (1915–1998).
 "Dési" Halban became a concert soprano who, among other things, recorded Mahler's Fourth Symphony with Bruno Walter.
 She married Dutch art dealer Jacques Goudstikker in 1937.
 Notwithstanding her always delicate health, Selma von Halban-Kurz had a notably happy family life in her palatial Vienna home until, in 1929, she became ill with cancer.
 After a battle with this disease, she died on 10 May 1933 in Vienna.

 It was the municipal authorities that insisted that the great Imperial and Royal Kammersängerin be buried in a lovely spot at the Zentralfriedhof, the Central Cemetery where Vienna's great sons and daughters are interred.
 There she lies, not far from Mozart, Beethoven, Schubert and Brahms.